Cotonea has been producing its own energy using hydropower since 1855 and its own solar energy since 2002.

 MWh = megawatt hour

 We mainly use electrical power in our production.
-In addition, natural gas is used for the coating of yarn in our weaving factory in the Czech Republic (2017 ca. 329 MWh/year, 2016 approx. 320 MWh).
-Therefore, the energy balance sheet of both energy carriers shows a surplus of 147 MWh (2016: 66 MWh) of renewable energy in 2017.
+In addition, natural gas is used for the sizing of yarn in our weaving factory in the Czech Republic (2020 ca. 287 MWh/year).
+Therefore, the energy balance sheet of both energy carriers shows a surplus of 3.458 kWh of renewable energy in 2020.
 We were able to achieve this wonderful balance - despite increased production - as a result of our efforts to make our production more energy efficient.

 Climate-relevant emissions are produced during the refinement process by companies in Germany and Switzerland due to the use of natural gas, crude oil and electricity.
 Cotonea has no capability to influence the scope of these emissions.
 The environmental regulations of both countries are strict.
 All refinement companies working for Cotonea, work to the latest technological standards, including those of energy recovery and energy conservation.
 Energy efficiency is an important criterion when choosing our suppliers.